wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 ### Disable Service Limit Metrics Ingestion

-After you [set up an AWS integration](integrations_aws_overview.html#set-up-an-aws-integration) associated it with a Role ARN, you can disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics namespace `aws.limits.*`.
+After you [set up an AWS integration](integrations_aws_overview.html#set-up-an-aws-integration), you can disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics with the namespace `aws.limits.*`.
 You can later enable these metrics again, if necessary.

 1. Log in to your product cluster and click **Integrations** on the toolbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
 1. Click the **Setup** tab.
-1. In the Types column, click the **AWS Metrics+** link in the row of the integration you want to configure.
+1. In the Types column of the row of the integration you want to configure, click the **AWS Metrics+** link.
-1. Deselect the **Service Limit Metrics** check box.
+1. On the **Edit AWS Metrics+** page, deselect the **Service Limit Metrics** check box.
 1. Click **Update**.

 <!--## AWS Metrics+ Trusted Advisor Service Limits